ToobaAhsen/Collaborative-AR-Under-Internet-Issues/index.md

 ### User's Coping Mechanisms to Deal With the Effects of Outages
 #### Batching Instructions
 <div class="myDiv1">
-  <p>This video shows a helper batching instructions in the face of outages, so that the worker has enough information to proeed with the task in case another outage occurs. </p>
+  <p>This video shows a helper batching instructions in the face of outages, so that the worker has enough information to proceed with the task in case another outage occurs. </p>
   <a href="https://drive.google.com/file/d/12S85gmZqIznPe3LnruxNnwAxJ1nkALg9/view?usp=sharing">Link</a>
 </div>

 #### Shifting Spatial Referencing Style
 <div class="myDiv2">
-  <p>This video shows a helper using virtual objects as spatial references, when giving the worker instruciotns, in the face of outages. </p>
+  <p>This video shows a helper using virtual objects as spatial references, when giving the worker instructions, in the face of outages. </p>
   <a href="https://drive.google.com/file/d/1q3UlvQ8S4upHuxlPCRMbs9VAy4x8EQYL/view?usp=sharing">Link</a>
 </div>